 The high coverage of JOUAV drones makes them suitable for mapping large projects.
 For large infrastructures like oil and gas pipelines, refineries, and railway tracks, the JOUAV has almost three times the coverage of traditional fixed-wing drones and about 15 to 20 times that of multi-rotor drones.

-Depending on the mission requirements, JOUAV drones weigh around 0.8-20KG and can carry ortho cameras, oblique cameras, gimbal cameras, multispectral cameras, etc. They support modular switching of mission payloads, truly achieving multi-purpose use.
+Depending on the mission requirements, JOUAV heavy lift drones weigh around 0.8-20KG and can carry ortho cameras, oblique cameras, gimbal cameras, multispectral cameras, etc. They support modular switching of mission payloads, truly achieving multi-purpose use.

 Good performance in harsh environments and extreme weather